rohitsoni007/mcp-gearbox-docs/README.md

-# Website
+# MCP Gearbox Documentation Site

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+This documentation website is for [MCP Gearbox](https://github.com/rohitsoni007/mcp-gearbox), a tool for managing Model Context Protocol servers across AI agents.
+The site is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.

 ## Installation